 On July 7, 2020, the Receiver filed an amended complaint, a copy of which is available on the Receiver's website.
 On July 27, 2020, Montie filed a second motion to dismiss.
 ML Doc.
 24. On November 2, 2020, the Court denied Montie's second motion to dismiss.
 ML Doc.
 45. The parties mediated their dispute on April 30, 2021, but did not reach a resolution.
 On May 25, 2021, the DOJ moved to stay the litigation to protect its ongoing criminal investigation, including the impending trial of defendant DaCorta.
 The court granted that motion on May 28, 2021.
 ML Doc.
 62. Because DaCorta's criminal trial concluded earlier this year, the Montie Litigation will resume, and the Receiver hopes to resolve it by settlement.
-Should that not be possible, the Receiver will aggressively pursue this action, as it appears a substantial recovery may be possible.
+Should that not be possible, the Receiver will aggressively pursue this action, as it appears a recovery may be possible.
+Montie's lawyers recently moved to withdraw from their representation of him in the underlying enforcement action, and the Receiver understands that the lawyers will also move to withdraw from this ancillary litigation.
+Unless and until Montie retains new counsel, he is required to represent himself in both cases.

 d.
-The Receiver's Litigation Against ATC Brokers Ltd., Spotex LLC, and Affiliates consultant.
+The Receiver's Litigation Against ATC Brokers Ltd., Spotex LLC, and Affiliates

+As explained in Section IV above, the Court approved the engagement of the Sallah Firm to further investigate and prosecute claims against ATC and its affiliates.
+The Court also approved the engagement of Thomas Bakas as a litigation consultant.
 On May 28, 2021, the Receiver filed suit against ATC Brokers Ltd., David Manoukian, and Spotex LLC.
 The complaint asserts claims for aiding and abetting fraud, aiding and abetting breaches of fiduciary duties, recovery of fraudulent transfers from ATC, gross negligence, and simple negligence.
 The Receiver is seeking both compensatory and punitive damages.
 A copy of the complaint was attached as Exhibit D to the Receiver's Ninth Interim Report and is also available on the Receiver's website.
-The defendants have filed a motion to dismiss the complaint, and the litigation is ongoing.
 A mediation occurred in May 2022, but the parties did not resolve their dispute.
+The court supervising this action recently granted a motion to dismiss with prejudice filed by the defendants based on jurisdictional and standing issues, but the Receiver believes the judge misapplied relevant Eleventh Circuit precedent.
+The Receiver has filed a notice of appeal.
+He and his counsel are considering the appropriate next steps and balancing any possible recovery against the uncertainty of further litigation.